OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide.md

 > **IMPORTANT:** We recommend installing the authors app to the appropriate team as a custom (sideloaded) app.
 Do NOT use [app permission policies](https://docs.microsoft.com/en-us/microsoftteams/teams-app-permission-policies) to restrict access to this app to the members of the authors team.
 Otherwise, members of the authoring team may not receive messages sent from Company Communicator.

-1. Add the configurable tab to the team of authors, so that they can compose and send messages.
+2. Add the configurable tab to the team of authors, so that they can compose and send messages.

-1. [Upload](https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams) the User app to your tenant's app catalog so that it is available for everyone in your tenant to install.
+3. [Upload](https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams) the User app to your tenant's app catalog so that it is available for everyone in your tenant to install.
 > **IMPORTANT:** Proactive app installation will work only if you upload the User app to your tenant's app catalog.

-1. Install the User app (the `company-communicator-users.zip` package) to the users and teams that will be the target of messages.
+4. Install the User app (the `company-communicator-users.zip` package) to the users and teams that will be the target audience.
 > If `proactiveAppInstallation` is enabled, you may skip this step.
 The service will install the app for all the recipients when authors send a message.

 ---

 # Troubleshooting
-Please see our [Troubleshooting](Troubleshooting) page.
+Please check the [Troubleshooting](Troubleshooting) guide.